 On Jan, 27 2020

-Environmental sustainability is a prevalent topic in the e-commerce industry.
+Environmental sustainability is a prevalent topic in the ecommerce industry.
 Consumers have become acutely aware of the impact online shopping has on the environment and want to rectify this situation (without giving up the convenience they have grown accustomed to).

-So, just how does the e-commerce industry impact the environment?
+So, just how does the ecommerce industry impact the environment?

-1. Use recyclable packaging materials
+1. Switch to sustainable e-commerce packaging materials

 The excessive use of un-recyclable packaging materials, such as bubble mailers, is one of the most environmentally harmful habits of the e-commerce industry.
 One key way that brands all around the globe are starting to solve this problem is switching to 100% recyclable packaging.